-Passage of the United States Licensing Examination (USMLE) Step 1, Step 2 Clinical Knowledge (CK) and Step 2 Clinical Skills (CS) are required for graduation as described in the UNR Med United States Medical Licensing Exam (USMLE) Policy.
+Passage of the United States Licensing Examination (USMLE) Step 1 and Step 2 Clinical Knowledge (CK) are required for graduation as described in the UNR Med United States Medical Licensing Exam (USMLE) Policy.
 Current registration and fee information are available through the National Board of Medical Examiners (NBME) office.

 Scores are reported approximately four to six weeks after the examination is taken.
-It may take as long as twelve weeks to receive scores for Step 2 Clinical Skills (CS) Exam.
 Delay in taking or failure of any part of the USMLE may prevent a student's graduation.
 Students are responsible for meeting the required curriculum standards.

 USMLE Step 1